kimchitsigai/Articles-and-Tutorials/Dropbox_install_ubuntu.md

 	# Description:		Control dropbox service with the start-stop-daemon
 	### END INIT INFO

-	# users separated by spaces
+	# users separated by spaces or no spaces if only 1 user
 	DROPBOX_USERS="user1 user2"

 	# location of daemon